I’ve been reflecting on a leadership style that seems tremendously effective, but is unsuitable people with a conscious.

 These laws, if followed ruthlessly and without shame, can result in profound success and even high office.

-But, this success will be achieved in exchange for profound moral loss.
+But, this success will be achieved in exchange for profound moral loss and a deep inner sense of emptiness.